 Leopoldo Cuspinera Madrigal

 Leopoldo Cuspinera Madrigal is a Mexican artist, architect, and academic.
 He holds a B.A. in Architecture from the UPAEP University in Mexico; Certificate in Sacred Art and Architecture from the Pontifical Gregorian University in Rome, Italy; Certificate in Theology from the Iberoamericana University in Mexico; Master Degrees in Management and Enhancement of the Cultural Heritage from The Sorbonne University in Paris, University of Evora in Portugal, and University of Padua in Italy.
 “In my role as a conservator, I work to understand and respect the natural and cultural legacy and go beyond its utilitarian qualities.
 I also produce and promote new works that demonstrate both evolution and continuity based on pre-existing tangible and intangible heritage”.
 Cuspinera Madrigal has exhibited extensively throughout Mexico, the United States, Italy, France, and Switzerland.
-He has been commissioned for important artistic, architectural, and large-scale religious works in Puebla, Mexico; Rome, Italy; and Houston, Texas.
+He has been commissioned to do large-scale artistic, architectural, and religious works in Puebla, Mexico; Rome, Italy; and Houston, Texas.
 He currently lives in Santa Fe, New Mexico.

 “For more than twenty-five years I have been focused on the dynamic relationship between landscape and memory.
 I think because I do not want to lose my own memory, I use many objects to trigger it.
 I have taken what is already there, in different places, and I transform it.
 In this way, I give the landscape back what it has given me and what I need to remember”.

 “My depictions function as memorial artifacts, in some way they show veiled and unveiled segments of reality.
 These segments permit me to observe details which otherwise would be lost in the immensity”.